-Insecuritisation theorists are especially concerned with 'the political', by which they mean not the level of party politics and personalities, but the process through which social practices, meanings and notions become constructed as singular, neutral and objective (Mouffe 2005).
-Security is seen as political in at least three ways.
-It 'sustains security policies'; it is an instrument of competition between political opponents; and finally, security framing 'upholds particular concepts of the political, i.e. of what political community is about' (Huysmans 2006: 31).
-This linking of the political and security is in and of itself not a new thing.
-For securitisation theory, both securitisation and desecuritisation are by definition political processes, whilst, for example, R.B.J Walker has previously emphasised the constitutive relationship between security and the political (Buzan et al. 1998; Walker 1997: 61-81).
-That which is new and extremely important, however, is that insecuritisation theorists want to unravel the political logic behind security framing and security knowledge, in order to overcome what Huysmans has called the 'normative dilemma of speaking and writing security': the process whereby security analysts are said to co-constitute social and political reality simply by virtue of their own text (1999).
+Insecuritization theorists are especially concerned with 'the political', by which they mean not the level of party politics and personalities, but the process through which social practices, meanings and notions become constructed as singular, neutral and objective.
+41 Security is seen as political in at least three ways.
+It 'sustains security policies'; it is an instrument of competition between political opponents; and finally, security framing 'upholds particular concepts of the political, i.e. of what political community is about.'42 This linking of the political and security is in and of itself not a new thing.
+For securitization theory, both securitization and desecuritization are by definition political processes, whilst, for example, R.B.J Walker has previously emphasized the constitutive relationship between security and the political.43 That which is new and extremely important, however, is that insecuritization theorists want to unravel the political logic behind security framing and security knowledge, in order to overcome what Huysmans has called the 'normative dilemma of speaking and writing security': the process whereby security analysts are said to co-constitute social and political reality by virtue of their own text.44